cagarweyne/fss-blog/content/blog/es6-javascript-reloaded/index.md

 person.getFullName();//Abdi Cagarweyne
 ```
-By using the arrow function instead of a normal syntax with the `function` keyword, we get the behavior that is desired.
-This is because the `this` keyword binding in arrow functions is lexical.
-This means that arrow functions do not have a stand-alone `this` value binding, rather the value is decided by the closest containing non-arrow function and in our example that is the getFullName function.
-So, essentially the fat arrow => replaces the `var self = this;` or having to use the bind method.
+By using the arrow function instead of a normal syntax with the function keyword, we get the behavior that is desired.
+This is because the this keyword binding in arrow functions is lexical.
+This means that arrow functions do not have a stand-alone this value binding, rather the value is decided by the closest containing non-arrow function and in our example that is the getFullName function.
+So, essentially the fat arrow => replaces the hack `var self = this;` or having to use the bind method.